albanie/matconvnet-ResNet/README.md

 0. The experiments have been conducted with the beta-20 version of [MatConvNet](https://github.com/vlfeat/matconvnet), which is included in the current project.

-0. In this version of  [MatConvNet](https://github.com/vlfeat/matconvnet), the momentum is stored at end of every epoch.
+0. In this version of  [MatConvNet](https://github.com/vlfeat/matconvnet), *the momentum is stored* at the end of every epoch.

 0. The code has been evaluated on CIFAR-10 and CIFAR-100 for depth 164.